 Like psychographic segmentation, behavioral segmentation typically requires extensive data collection and analysis, which may not be feasible for all businesses.

-Data is naturally the bedrock of effective customer segmentation — keep these considerations in mind when collecting and analyzing data for customer segmentation.
+Data is naturally the bedrock of effective customer segmentation — keep these considerations in mind when developing your data collection and analysis processes.

 Here are some common customer data sources for the different segmentation models: